harrisoncramer/harrisoncramer.me/src/markdown-pages/debugging-in-neovim.md

 ## Installing Nvim-DAP

-Next, we need the plugin that will actually allow Neovim to communicate with Delve when we try to debug our Golang program.
-Add this plugin: https://github.com/mfussenegger/nvim-dap
+Next, we need to install <a href="https://github.com/mfussenegger/nvim-dap">nvim-dap</a>, the plugin that will actually allow Neovim to communicate with Delve.

 Let's see nvim-dap "breaking" before we understand how to get it working.
-Open up the `main.go` file in your project and run the following ex command: `:lua require("dap").continue()`
+Install nvim-dap, and open up the `main.go` file in your project and run the following ex command: `:lua require("dap").continue()`

 You should see the following message: